pdp-princeton/PDP-schedule/index.md

 ### Hi!
-This is the schedule for the PDP (parallel distributed processing) meeting at Princeton, a weekly seminar on neural/cognitive computational models.
+This is the schedule for the <a href="https://en.wikipedia.org/wiki/Connectionism#Parallel_distributed_processing">PDP</a> meeting at Princeton, a weekly seminar on neural/cognitive computational models.

 ## Meeting Time
 Friday at 10:30am - 11:59 am